-But, search engines are now able to leverage their powerful first-party data behind-the-scenes to help brand and agency practitioners manage their bids better using publisher-side auto-bidding optimization.
+Search engines are now able to leverage their powerful first-party data behind-the-scenes to help brand and agency practitioners manage their bids better using publisher-side auto-bidding optimization.
 This innovation enables search engines to introduce rich signals in the bidding process.
 Inturn, automated bidding considers your campaign goals and adjusts your tactics in order to help your ads perform at their best – saving you time and improving ad performance.

 Lauper: Every decision a marketer makes starts with a business goal or desired outcome.
 Microsoft wants to help marketers achieve their goals in critical areas where they spend a lot of time, such as bid management.